delfiatech/dd-nodejs-morgan/README.md

 ## How to use

-Before to run this example, you should create a Pipeline in Datadog to Remapper trace_id
+Before to run this example, you should create a Pipeline in Datadog with a processor to remapper trace_id

 ![alt](images/pipeline.png)